chirazzzz/speed-typing-game/README.md

 ### Continued development

 Currently, the game counts any words you type if they are spelt correctly or not.
 This means someone could type anything with some spaces and get a high score.
-It would be great to implement a spellschecker so only correctly spelt words get counted towards your high score.
+It would be great to implement a spellchecker so only correctly spelt words get counted towards your high score.

 I'm sure there's an npm module that would do this so I might revisit at some point.